Luis Arraez Player Props: Marlins vs. Rockies

-Luis Arraez -- with an on-base percentage of .357 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the Miami Marlins against the Colorado Rockies, with Karl Kauffmann on the mound, on May 24 at 8:40 PM ET.
+Luis Arraez -- 1-for-3 with a double and two RBI in his last game -- will be in action for the Miami Marlins versus the Colorado Rockies, with Kyle Freeland on the mound, on May 25 at 3:10 PM ET.

-In his previous game he had a hitless showing (0-for-5) against the Rockies.
+In his last appearance, he went 1-for-3 with a double and two RBI against the Rockies.

 Luis Arraez Game Info & Props vs. the Rockies